ttuan/learning-cloud/s3/README.md

 (with both key, value) for files.

 To protect against malicious intent and accidental deletion, object deletions that occur in a source bucket are not replicated to the destination bucket.

+S3 uses a read-after-write consistency model for new objects, so once you upload an object to S3, it’s immediately available.
+With SSE-C you provide your own keys for Amazon to use to decrypt and encrypt your data.
+AWS doesn’t persistently store the keys.
+S3 cross-region replication transfers objects between different buckets.
+Transfer acceleration uses a CloudFront edge location to speed up transfers between S3 and the Internet.
+Applying encryption to an unencrypted object will create a new, encrypted version of that object.
+Previous versions remain unencrypted.